compgen-io/cgpipe/README.md

 ## Math

-You can perform basic math on integer and float variables.
+You can perform basic arithmetic on integer and float variables.
 Available operations are:

 * + add
 * - subtract
 * * multiplication